JosephLTapang/ICS415FinalProj/README.md

-# Picture uploaded web app
+# Picture sharing web application.

 Allows the user to: